 Autism spectrum disorders (ASDs) are neurodevelopmental disorders characterized by a constellation of social communicative difficulties and restricted, repetitive patterns of behavior1,2.
 As the number of identified individuals who meet the criteria for ASD increases, so does the desire to better understand the neurological underpinnings associated with ASD.
 Experts have suggested that future research should include the development of processes for the early detection of atypical brain function, which may then lead to interventions to support the brain systems hypothesized to impact social behavior14.
 In particular, this research uses temporally sensitive neuroimaging approaches—namely, electroencephalography (EEG) and event-related potentials (ERPs)—to assess audio-visual (AV) speech perception in children with typical development and those at-risk for ASD and other developmental disabilities.
 The use of electrophysiology techniques, both EEG and ERP, will provide a better understanding of the neural bases for both typical and atypical AV speech perception across development.
 This research approach includes the analysis of both continuous EEG data and ERPs.
 Because ERPs are time-locked, multi-trial-averaged portions of the EEG, this paper will discuss procedures for the collection of EEG data.

 To ensure that this work is as representative of the population as possible, individuals with ASD who present with varying degrees of social, cognitive, and language ability are included as participants.
 At present, the systems available for the collection of high-quality EEG data make significant demands on children with developmental disabilities.
-Examples of behaviors that individuals with ASD may have difficulty with include adapting to novel situations, tolerating uncomfortable sensory stimuli (i.e., wearing an EEG cap), and sitting quietly.
+Examples of behaviors that individuals with ASD may have difficulty with include adapting to novel situations, tolerating uncomfortable sensory stimuli (i.e., wearing an EEG net), and sitting quietly.
 These difficulties may be linked to the individual’s sensory processing challenges, his/her disconnect in social perspective-taking, potential cognitive difficulties, and insistence on sameness.
 Collectively, these characteristics may impact a child’s ability to comply with the required tasks that comprise the research activity1.
 Therefore, it is important to develop research protocols that support the children’s strengths and accommodate their limitations to facilitate the participation of children with ASD.
 The goal is to assist children with ASD in completing research activities, without duress and in a manner that leads to useable neurobiological data.

 The current work is part of a larger study on eye gaze and neural response to audiovisual speech in children with language and social disabilities, including children with ASD11,12.
 The primary experimental protocol involves multiple behavioral assessment sessions, as well as one simulated and one real EEG data collection session.
 Details of the EEG and ERP processing and analysis will not be discussed here; see Harwood et al.9 for the ERP data processing protocols.